 What is the most challenging part of your position?

 Now that we have expanded to support all six-sub-counties in Siaya County I would say that my biggest challenge is moving across the whole county providing support to CHAs and CHVs.
 Covering the 2,530 km² is not always easy.
 I walk or ride motorcycle taxis “boda-boda” to reach and support the 2,000+ health workers using our tools.

 Location of Siaya County, Kenya and breakdown of six sub-counties supported by Medic app.

 What is the most fulfilling part of your position?

 The most fulfilling part for me is seeing the health indicators across Siaya County improving!
 I am particularly excited to see pregnant women in the community receiving 4+ visits prior to delivery.
 It’s also great to see the number of defaulters reducing as the result of the reminders CHVs give to patients to visit the clinic.

-If you weren’t working at Medic Mobile, what would you be doing?
+If you weren’t working at Medic, what would you be doing?